raymond-w-ko/omegacomplete.vim/README.md

 just create project for a DLL and have a post-build event to copy the DLL to python/omegacomplete/omegacomplete/core.pyd

+Let me know if you need any help.

 ### Linux / Mac OS X / Cygwin / UNIX

 #### Summary